sthormio/progression-framework/frameworks/engineering/engineering.md

           - "Contributes to architecture forums, takes part in initiatives to improve the practices of the engineering discipline"
       - level: 5
         criteria:
+          - "Maintain internal shared libraries"
+          - "Is recognized by community for its publications or repositories"
+          - "Has relevant contribtions on open source projects"
+          - "Is a known maintainer of a relevant open source project"
           - "Leads architectural system designs on the most complex systems"
           - "Demonstrates high product awareness for areas of the business they are working with"
           - "Has a proven track record of implementing significant improvements in quality, performance, stability and scalability to code they work on"